Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Exit from the basin of attraction of a convention : one population models

-\end{prop} \begin{proof} See Appendix \ref{appen:proof-straight}. \end{proof}
+\end{prop} \begin{proof} See Appendix \ref{appen:one-pop}. \end{proof}

-Even after eliminating a substantial number of irrelevant paths from the set of candidate solutions to the problem in \eqref{eq:min-n}, function $I^{(n)}$ still remains complicated, with negligible terms (in the order of $n$) when the population is large.
-Thus, we consider an infinite population limit.
-This provides an asymptotic characterization of the exit problem when $n$ is large (see the discussion in Section 3.3 in \citet{BSY1}; see also \citet{SS2014} and \citet{HandN2016}).
-We explain this procedure in more detail in Appendix \ref{appen:infty}.
-Now we are ready to state our main result for one population models.
+Even after eliminating a substantial number of irrelevant paths from the set of candidate solutions to the problem in \eqref{eq:min-n} in the setting of the finite population using Proposition \ref{prop:red} (Panels A, B, and C in Figure \ref{fig:path}), function $I^{(n)}$ still remains complicated, with negligible terms (in the order of $n$) when the population is large.
+Thus, we consider an infinite population limit as in \citet{SS2014}.
+However, unlike \citet{SS2014} who solve the Hamilton Jabcobi equation to find the optimal path, we directly show that the minimizing escaping paths lie on the boundaries of the simplex using the properties of \textbf{MBP} (Panels D, E and F in Figure \ref{fig:path}).
+This shows that the \textbf{MBP} is also the key condition for comparing two paths in the infinite population model.
+Figure \ref{fig:path} illustrates the outline of the proof of the main theorem in this section, Theorem \ref{thm:escape}.